kelsey-sorrels/roguelike-tutorial-2018/lessons/week04.md

     });
 ```

 "Lokathor", I hear you grumble, "That's stupid!
-Surely finding the minimim value
+Surely finding the minimum value
 in an iterator with some custom key is a common enough operation that it'd be in
 the standard library without needing to write a custom fold every time!"

 Of course!
 We just wrote out the `fold` to see how you'd do it yourself if you
 had to.
-But as you guessed there is a
+But, as you guessed, there is a
 [min_by_key](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.min_by_key)
 method already, and in our actual code we'll use that because it makes the
 intent much clearer.